sh-pratap/sh-pratap/README.md

 ## Hello👋🏻
-I'm Shresth I like to program some fun things.
+I like to program some fun things.